MythSnipper/betterthai/README.md

 Usage information
 =================

-better Thai vIDK, copyright idk, License: IDK
+better Thai v, copyright idk, License: MIT

 Warning: this has been developed and tested solely on Arch Linux, use on other things at your own risk